Photo by Angelica Reyn on Pexels

 In my next career position, I'm looking for opportunities that involve creativity, adventure, and professional growth.

-Currently in: Berkeley, CA
+Currently in: Los Angeles, CA

 Multi-Media